GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 **What were some hesitancies you had before considering a role in the federal government?**

-Are there more Latinx people?
-How is their experience?
+I wondered, "Are there more Latinx people?
+How is their experience?"
 Since I joined, I’ve been trying to help other Latinx people to learn more about the civil service.

 **What is your proudest achievement in your professional career within the government?**